-We are knee-deep in vacation season.
+We are about to knee-deep in summer vacation season.

 Everyone needs some downtime to refresh and recharge.
 But from a financial standpoint, splurging too much on a vacation can definitely hurt an individual’s or family’s bottom line the rest of the year.